navahc09/navahc09/README.md

 - 👋 Hi, I’m @navahc09
-- 👀 I’m interested in Python and Web development
+- 👀 I’m interested in all things tech
-- 🌱 I’m currently learning Web development
-- 💞️ I’m looking to collaborate on Any projects involving web design, python apis or general python
+- 💞️ I’m looking to collaborate on Any projects involving web design, python apis or LLM's
 - 📫 How to reach me 4.2.2.1
 - 😄 Pronouns: He/HIm
 - ⚡ Fun fact: second worst thing to happen to orphans